Find Affordable College Courses

 Lakewood, OH

-The North Coast College ranked #7 on this year’s Most Popular Online Design & Applied Arts Schools in the Great Lakes Region list.
-The North Coast College is a small private for-profit school located in the large suburb of Lakewood.
+The North Coast College landed the #7 spot in the 2023 rankings for the best design and applied arts programs.
+The North Coast College is a fairly small private for-profit school located in the large suburb of Lakewood.

 Full Design & Applied Arts at The North Coast College Report

-With a ranking of #8, Rasmussen University - Wisconsin did quite well on this year’s best schools for design and applied arts students.
-Rasmussen University - Wisconsin is a fairly small private for-profit school located in the midsize city of Green Bay.
+Rasmussen University - Wisconsin did quite well in this year’s ranking of the best schools for design and applied arts students.
+It came in at #8 on the list.
+Rasmussen University - Wisconsin is a small private for-profit school located in the medium-sized city of Green Bay.

 On average, design graduates from Rasmussen University - Wisconsin take out $31,792 in student loans while working on their degree.